 - Large plastic bags inside trekking bag, to keep your things dry

 - Multipurpose soap/ handwash

 (Note: the List is given for reference purpose only)

 Trekking in Nepal in February is definitely challenging because of the weather.
-If you are someone who is not comfortable with lower temperature, it is best to choose the peak season, i.e spring or autumn.
-But if you love winters, February is rather peaceful and calming.
+If you are someone who is not comfortable with lower temperatures, it is best to choose the peak season, i.e spring or autumn.
+But if you love winter, Trekking in Nepal in February is rather peaceful and calming.

 In peak seasons you will be able to enjoy faster service at teahouses and the local market.

 However, this time of the year you will be able to enjoy sunny days because there is hardly any rain this season.
 And with the right gear, trekking in Nepal in February is definitely possible.

 It doesn’t matter if it is the best trekking season.
 The weather up in the Himalayas can be unpredictable.
 It is best to be prepared and not be affected by such changes.
 Flight delays and flight schedules may vary.
 Just to be on the safe side, be a bit flexible with your dates.